On Variance Estimation of Random Forests with Infinite-Order U-statistics: Simulation Study

-Figure \ref{fig:3 panel results} focuses on the evaluation on MARS data.
-The subfigures present the distribution of variance estimators on the central sample and corresponding CI coverage on 50 testing samples.
-As mentioned before, we use relative estimators to compare the bias objectively, avoiding the influence caused by different packages.
-The figure for MLR data is provided in Appendix \ref{sec:append:simu}, which shows similar patterns.
-For both MARS and MLR, Table \ref{tab:cover over k and B} shows the 90 \% CI coverage rate, and Table \ref{tab:bias and sd} shows the relative bias of variance estimation.
-The presented coverage of each method is averaged over 50 testing samples, and the standard deviation (followed in the bracket) reflects the variation over these.
-In addition, we observe that the CI constructed by the true variance achieves desired confidence level (see Appendix \ref{sec:append:simu}).
-This shows that based on our simulation setting, the random forest estimators are approximately normally distributed.
-As a summary over different tree sizes, {\propEst} and {\propSmooth} demonstrate consistent better performance over other methods, especially when tree size $k$ is large, i.e., $k = n/2$.
-The advantages are demonstrated in two aspects: the accurate CI coverage and small bias.
+Figure \ref{fig:3 panel results} presents the evaluation results for the MARS data.
+The subfigures show the distribution of variance estimators on the central test sample and the corresponding 90 The results for the MLR data are provided in Appendix \ref{sec:append:simu} and show similar patterns.
+Tables \ref{tab:cover over k and B} and \ref{tab:bias and sd} present the 90\% CI coverage rate and relative bias of the variance estimation, respectively.
+The coverage for each method is calculated as the average over 50 testing samples, and the standard deviation, indicated in the bracket, reflects the variation among these samples.
+Our simulation results show that the random forest estimators are approximately normally distributed, as the CIs constructed using the true variance achieve the desired confidence level (see Appendix \ref{sec:append:simu}).
+In summary, {\propEst} and {\propSmooth} demonstrate consistently better performance compared to other methods, especially when the tree size $k$ is large, i.e., $k = n/2$.
+The improved performance can be seen in terms of accurate CI coverage and reduced bias.